5-Ingredient Popcorn-Crusted Fried Fish Recipe Pops With Flavor in 20 Minutes by Chef Gigi

-- Add the sifted flour in another casserole dish or plate, and season with salt and pepper.
+- Add the sifted flour in another casserole dish or plate.
+Season with salt and pepper.
 Set aside.

 - Beat the eggs with a pinch of salt, pepper and the cayenne pepper.
 Set aside in a shallow dish.

 - In a large sauté pan, heat enough coconut oil to coat the interior of the pan, pooling about 1/4- to 1/2-inch high.
 When oil is heated and shimmering, gently place a few filets down in the hot oil.
-Cook in batches until the coating is golden and crisp while the interior of the fish flakes easily with a fork, about 1-2 minutes each side.
+Cook in batches until the coating is golden and crisp while the interior of the fish flakes easily with a fork, about 1 to 2 minutes each side.

 - Remove from oil and gently roll in additional popcorn meal, if needed.
 Drain on a paper towel.
 Serve immediately with fresh made tartar sauce, warm melted butter, homemade ranch dressing or dip of your choice.